kgalli/dev-boostrap/README.md

-This repository provides a bunch of setup scripts for my typical dev environment.
-Right now this includes setup scripts for my bash, git and Vim configuration.
+This repository provides a bunch of setup scripts for my dev environment.
+Right now this includes setup scripts for my git, vim, vagrant and tmux configuration.

 # Usage
 Clone the dev-bootstrap repository into your home directory.